buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 ![task example](../../../../figures/ifctask_example.png)

-Figure 1 &mdash; Task visualization
+Figure 1 — Task visualization

 A task may nest other tasks as sub-items; the nesting relationship is modeled by _IfcRelNests_ as shown in Figure 2.
 For example, the construction of a stud wall may be designated as a nesting task named 'install wall #1' including other tasks such as 'install dry wall', 'install studs', 'wall taping', and 'erect wall' as sub-processes.
 A value that indicates the relative tree view position of the task (in comparison to the tree view position of other tasks and the task hierarchy defined by _IfcRelNests_).